jefflunt/how_slow/README.md

 * `:email_options` - the list of default options for metrics emails.
 Any options you passed to the `HowSlow::Mailer::metrics_email` will override these defaults.

-## FAQ

-* **Why not write the logs to a database?
-  * First of all, performance and simplicity are top priorities, and writing to the file system is fast.
-  * Second of all, [ActiveRecord support][10] is planned, but not currently implemented.

 [1]: http://en.wikipedia.org/wiki/Federal_Information_Security_Management_Act_of_2002
 [2]: https://github.com/etsy/statsd/